-1 Child Growth and Development (3) UC:CSU
+001 Child Growth and Development (3) UC:CSU

-Prerequisite: English 28 or English as a Second Language 363, or placement into English 101.
+Prerequisite: Placement into ENGLISH 101.
 Required for all Child Development majors.
 Required for Child Development Certificate.
+Lecture, 3 hours.

 Developmental theories from pre-natal to adolescents will be covered in this course.
 The following developmental domains will be discussed: physical, mental, social and emotional.
 This course will examine the major developmental milestones for children from conception through adolescence in the physical, social, emotional, and cognitive domains.
 Emphasis is placed on issues that affect typical and atypical development through the study of theories, research and child observations.